vfcash/VFC-Core/README.md

 Divisible to three decimal places, mineable, written in C, compiled with GCC, 256-bit key length.

-Transactions are truly free, there is no charge for making a transaction on the network.
+Transactions are free, there is no charge for making a transaction on the network.
 However transactions can optionally create inflation of the currency which is partly paid back to the node operators as rewards.

 VFC is a private decentralised network, as-in you will need control of some currency before the rest of the network considers your dedicated node viable for indexing.
+The usual method is to mine some.

 Join us on Telegram [@vfcash](https://t.me/vfcash)